jdcloudcom/en/documentation/Networking/Application-Load-Balancer/Introduction/Basic-Infrastructure.md

 - Multiple listeners under the same Application Load Balancer can be reused to associate with the same backend service;

 - Multiple backend services under the same Application Load Balancer can be reused to associate with the same backend server group/availability group;

+- Multiple listeners under the same Application Load Balancer can be reused to associate with the same forwarding rules group;

 - The same virtual server (machine/container) can be registered to the same virtual server group through different ports;